 If they have 4 or 5 AD champions, substitute Force of Nature for Sunfire Cape and build Thornmail before it.

-If 2 or more of them have built Madred's Bloodrazor, build Force of Nature and then Thornmail, finally substituting Warmog's Armor with either an Abyssal Scepter, if the enemy team is stacking some magic resist and no one on your team already has it, or Rod of Ages if someone on your team already has Abyssal Scepter.
+If 2 or more of them have built Madred's Bloodrazor, build Force of Nature and then Thornmail, finally substituting Warmog's Armor with either an Abyssal Mask, if the enemy team is stacking some magic resist and no one on your team already has it, or Rod of Ages if someone on your team already has Abyssal Mask.